Xahau/xrpl-hooks-ide/README.md

-# Xahau Hooks Builder
+# XRPL Hooks Builder

 https://builder.xahau.network/

-This is the repository for Xahau Hooks Builder.
+This is the repository for XRPL Hooks Builder.
 This project is built with Next.JS

 ## General